jakobnunnendorf/Timebloc/README.md

   - v1.3: Add feature specify start time
   - v1.4: Add feature specify duration in Minutes
 - Test Version 1: console.log the calendar event and check output

+- Version 2: Export as ics file
+  - v2.0: Save to current directory
+  - v2.1: Specify path where to save
+- Test Version 2: Export and see if i can import to calendar